Tax Reform and Higher Education in 2025

 Higher Education Tax Policies Under Consideration

 Congressional Republicans are considering changes to the tax code that could negatively impact students, institutions, and the broader higher education sector.
-The House Budget Committee has outlined numerous policies to help offset the cost of the GOP tax bill.
-Click here to see all higher education-related provisions in the committee’s 51-page document.
+The House Ways and Means Committee has drafted tax legislation to be included in the broader reconciliation bill, Click here to see a summary of the major higher ed tax provisions in the following areas:

 1. Saving and Paying for College